shubshres/CarRentalDatabase/README.md

 Removed each header row in each .csv file with the data

 <br/>
-Commands used before running queries:
+Commands used to load data into CarRental2019.db file:

 ```